BGforgeNet/bg2-uniqueartifacts/README.md

 - What **does** it do: for a limited set of items from original game, ensure that the party gets no more than a single copy of each item.
 - What it **does not** do:
   - It doesn't remove items from the game completely.
 Each item will still be available, but in a single instance.
   - It doesn't remove new (original) items introduced by other mods.
-Only the items from the original game are affected.
+Only items from the original game are affected.

 When choosing which copy exactly is "canon" and available to the party, UA generally picks a less accessible one.
 For example, in the original game, the party is able to obtain two Rings of Wizardry: one from Mage stronghold, and another one from the final fight in Jaheira romance.
 Only the stronghold one is left in game.